Juventus monitoring Dybala thigh injury

-Paulo Dybala suffered an injury to his thigh in Sunday's win over Sampdoria, the Serie A champions have confirmed.
+Paulo Dybala suffered an injury to his thigh in his side's win over Sampdoria, the Serie A champion confirmed.

 The Argentina international was substituted after 40 minutes as the Bianconeri secured a ninth consecutive Serie A title with a 2-0 win.

-Tests on Monday revealed Dybala sustained an injury to his left thigh, with the club saying they will monitor his condition "day by day".
+Tests revealed Dybala sustained an injury to his left thigh, with the club saying it will monitor his condition "day by day".

-Danilo, meanwhile, has been given the all-clear after he went off before the half-hour mark in the same game following a clash of heads with Gaston Ramirez.
+Danilo, meanwhile, has been given the all-clear after he went off before the half-hour mark in the same game as a result of a clash of heads with Gaston Ramirez.

-Juve wrap up their domestic season with games against Cagliari and Roma before they look to overturn a 1-0 deficit to Lyon in their Champions League last-16 second leg on August 7.
+Juve wraps up its domestic season with games against Cagliari and Roma before it looks to overturn a 1-0 deficit to Lyon in their Champions League last-16 second leg on 7 August .